These are the guidelines by which our community runs, to ensure it is a safe environment for all.

 The Gambling Help Online forum is a free, confidential space for people in Australia to communicate with, and be supported by, peers whilst on the journey towards regaining control over their gambling.
 It is a supportive environment for people who share similar experiences, one where they can feel confident to talk about their stories and helpful strategies.

-- Being over-descriptive about types of gambling.
+• Being overly descriptive about types of gambling.
 Please use general statements like “pokies”, “betting” and “gaming”, rather than machine names, or styles of betting.

-Research requests / recruitment need to gain ethical approval before posting.
+Research requests / recruitment need to gain ethics approval before posting.

 Individuals are only to have one account.